utkarsh5026/ProgChain/server/src/test/answer.md

-# Technical Explanation
+## Technical Explanation

-## Key Concepts and Principles

-A **Binary Search Tree (BST)** is a type of binary tree that maintains a specific order property.
-Each node in a BST has the following properties:
+A **Binary Search Tree (BST)** is a type of binary tree that maintains a specific order property, which makes it efficient for search, insertion, and deletion operations.
+Here are the key concepts and principles:

+### Key Concepts and Principles

+1. **Binary Tree Structure**:
-1. **Node Structure**: Each node contains a key (or value), a reference to the left child, and a reference to the right child.
+   - A binary tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child.
-2. **Ordering Property**: For any given node with a key `k`:
-   - All keys in the left subtree are less than `k`.
-   - All keys in the right subtree are greater than `k`.
-3. **Uniqueness**: Typically, BSTs do not allow duplicate keys, although variations exist that handle duplicates.

-## Relevant Examples or Use Cases
+2. **BST Property**:
+   - For any given node `N`, all nodes in the left subtree of `N` have values less than the value of `N`, and all nodes in the right subtree of `N` have values greater than the value of `N`.

+3. **Operations**:
+   - **Search**: Start at the root and recursively or iteratively traverse the tree.
+If the target value is less than the current node's value, move to the left child; if greater, move to the right child.
+   - **Insertion**: Similar to search, but when you find a `null` position where the target value should be, insert the new node there.
+   - **Deletion**: More complex, as it involves three cases:
+     - Node to be deleted is a leaf (no children).
+     - Node to be deleted has one child.
+     - Node to be deleted has two children (find the in-order successor or predecessor to replace the node).

 ### Example

 Consider the following BST:

 ```